Just about everything in Shannon Smith’s home she built by hand.

 Her favorite area is the kitchen, which has a massive island, ample counter space and two ovens.
 Looking to downsize, Smith listed the property hoping to find someone who will love the house as she has.

-The house is on nine acres that have big pine trees from her family’s old Christmas tree business.
+The house is on 9 acres that have big pine trees from her family’s old Christmas tree business.
 The land would be the perfect place for a hobby farm, she said, especially since it already comes with a chicken coop.

 “I love the house because I built it how I wanted it,” she said.
 “There’s so many cute and special things about it, and we made it our own.”

-“There was so much love and thought put into it at the time of build, from the the way it was set on the property to capture the [south sunlight] exposure for winter, allowing the passive solar sun energy to fill the great room with light and thermal heat,” he said, “to the way the home was designed for possible generational livability.”
+“There was so much love and thought put into it at the time of build, from the way it was set on the property to capture the [south sunlight] exposure for winter, allowing the passive solar energy to fill the great room with light and thermal heat,” he said, “to the way the home was designed for possible generational livability.”

 Related Coverage